Embedded Systems Engineering MSc 2017-18This course also available for 2016-17 entry

 Entry requirements for this course are normally one of the following:

-• The normal entry requirement for a Master's degree is an Honours degree or equivalent qualification in electronic engineering or related disciplines.
+• The normal entry requirement for a Master's degree is an Honours degree (2:2 or above) in electronic engineering or related disciplines or an equivalent professional qualification.

 • Other qualifications and/or experience that demonstrate appropriate knowledge and skills at Honours degree standard may also be acceptable.